grygorenko-artem/grygorenko_source/content/posts/qalead-struggles.md

 ---

 ### Introduction
 You are a Senior QA.
 You progress, learn something new, reach new heights on a project or product.
 And here is the same moment.
-Your manager comes to you and says: "*Dude, you've done a great job in recent years.
+Your manager comes to you and says: <span class="personal">"*Dude, you've done a great job in recent years.
 You've helped create cool processes and implemented new tools.
 And we're ready to promote you to the leader of the testing team.
-Congratulations!*"
+Congratulations!*"</span>

 Today I propose to consider the problems and nuances that novice QA Leads face when promoting.